 {\it Quantum simulation of energy dephasing under BGL.---} The features presented here are not exclusive to the SYK model and we have reproduced them in other quantum chaotic systems, e.g., random-matrix Hamiltonians, as shown in \cite{SM}.
 However, the phenomenology described thus far is specific to energy dephasing processes governed by BGL.
-In this sense, the behavior is not universal.
 Other open quantum systems unrelated to energy dephasing do not exhibit an enhancement of the dynamical signatures of quantum chaos in the presence of BGL.
-Indeed, when the quantum jump operators $K_\alpha$ do not commute with the system Hamiltonian $H_0$, the SFF generally loses the signatures of quantum chaos.
-Said differently, a general Markovian dehasing evolution suppresses completely the dip and ramp in the SFF \cite{SM}.
-Thus, energy-dephasing stands out as the kind of time evolution that can be used to enhance dynamical manifestations of chaos in the laboratory.
+Indeed, when the quantum jump operators $K_\alpha$ do not commute with the system Hamiltonian $H_0$, the SFF generally loses the signatures of quantum chaos, with or without quantum jumps.
+Said differently, a general Markovian dehasing evolution (e.g., of the kind considered in \cite{Kolovsky19}) suppresses completely the dip and ramp in the SFF as shown in \cite{SM}.
+Thus, energy-dephasing stands out as the {\it only} kind of time evolution that can be used to enhance dynamical manifestations of chaos in the laboratory, when conditioned to BGL.
 From an experimental point of view, energy dephasing is amenable to quantum simulation by coarse-graining in time the evolution of an isolated system \cite{Xu19,delCampo2020,Xu21SFF}.
 The SFF under BGL can be expressed as \beqa F_t=\frac{\left|\int_{-\infty}^\infty \mathrm{d}s K(t,s)Z_0(\beta+is)\right|^2}{Z_0(\beta)\int_{-\infty}^\infty \mathrm{d}s \mathrm{d}s ' K(t,s)K(t,s')Z_0[\beta+i(s-s')]}.\nonumber\\ \eeqa in terms of the kernel $ K(t,s)=\frac{1}{\sqrt{4\pi \gamma t}}e^{-\frac{(t-s)^2}{4\gamma t}}$.
-Knowledge of the analytically continued partition function thus suffices to determine the SFF under BGL.
-A variety of experimental techniques have been demonstrated to measure the partition function in the complex plane.
-These advances are motivated by its manifold applications, ranging from the study of Lee-Yang zeroes in critical systems \cite{YangLee52,LeeYang52,Wei12,Wei14} to the full counting statistics of many-body observables \cite{Xu19FCS} and positive operator-valued measures, such as work in quantum thermodynamics \cite{Dorner13,Mazzola13}.
-A ubiquitous approach relies on making use of single-qubit interferometry that utilizes a two-level system or qubit as a probe \cite{Recati05,Goold11,Knap12,Hangleiter15,ElliottJohnson16}.
-Experimental demonstrations include e.g., NMR systems \cite{Peng15} and ultracold gases \cite{Roncaglia14}.
+Knowledge of the analytically continued partition function $Z_0(\beta+is)$ thus suffices to determine the SFF under BGL.
+A variety of experimental techniques have been demonstrated to measure the partition function in the complex plane, given its manifold applications that range from the study of Lee-Yang zeroes in critical systems \cite{YangLee52,LeeYang52,Wei12,Wei14} to the full counting statistics of many-body observables \cite{Xu19FCS} and positive operator-valued measures such as work in quantum thermodynamics \cite{Dorner13,Mazzola13}.
+A ubiquitous approach relies on single-qubit interferometry that utilizes a two-level system or qubit as a probe \cite{Recati05,Goold11,Knap12,Hangleiter15,ElliottJohnson16}.
+Experimental demonstrations include, e.g., NMR systems \cite{Peng15} and ultracold gases \cite{Roncaglia14}.
 An alternative experimental approach can be conceived by engineering energy dephasing using noise as a resource \cite{Chenu17,Smith18} and measuring the overlap between the initial coherent Gibbs state and its time-evolution either via learning quantum algorithms \cite{Cincio_2018} or interferometry \cite{ness2021observing}.